sighupio/fury-kubernetes-dr/docs/CONTRIBUTING.md

-  deploy-all                    Deploys all the components in the dr module (with velero-on-prem) deploy-base                   Deploys the `base` component in the cluster deploy-on-prem                Deploys the `velero-on-prem` component in the cluster deploy-restic                 Deploys the `velero-restic` component in the cluster deploy-schedules              Deploys the `velero-schedules` component in the cluster clean-%                       Clean the container image resulting from another target.
+  deploy-all                    Deploys all the components in the dr module (with velero-on-prem) deploy-base                   Deploys the `base` component in the cluster deploy-on-prem                Deploys the `velero-on-prem` component in the cluster deploy-node-agent             Deploys the `velero-node-agent` component in the cluster deploy-schedules              Deploys the `velero-schedules` component in the cluster clean-%                       Clean the container image resulting from another target.
 ```